 GOALS FOR BIBLE STUDY

-Divine Intimacy: The purpose of a Bible study is not simply to learn information or be part of a club, but to facilitate an encounter with God that changes lives.
+Divine Intimacy: The purpose of a Bible study is not simply to learn information or be part of a club, but to facilitate a deeper encounter with God that changes people’s lives.

-Authentic Friendship: Your participants can learn about God’s word by themselves.
-The power of a small group is the experience of learning from a leader and one another.
+Authentic Friendship: Your participants can learn about God’s Word by themselves.
+The power of a small group is the experience of learning from one another.
 The friendships formed within a Bible study are crucial for transformation and accountability, and the insights shared between participants can uncover even deeper understanding.

 The Little Way of Evangelization: Bible studies also provide a setting to guide others to become missionary disciples themselves.
-As good as it is to form friendships and grow closer to God, don’t let your study stop there; be on the lookout for others whom God may be calling you to raise as disciples who will go on to lead Bible studies of their own.
+As good as it is to form friendships and grow closer to God, don’t let your study stop there; be on the lookout for others whom God may be calling you to form as missionary disciples who will go on to evangelize and lead other small groups of their own.

 “Ignorance of Scripture is ignorance of Christ.”